 Geologically Laurentian mountains are very similar to Adirondack mountains.

 Hundreds of kilometers of bike paths stretch throughout the region, becoming cross country ski or snowmobile trails during the winter months.
-Ski resorts like Mont Tremblant, Saint Sauveur or resorts like Blueberry Lake Resort for an example, offer comfortable and luxury accommodations, and/or restaurants, boutiques and variety stores in colorful Alpine alike village atmosphere.
+Ski resorts like Mont Tremblant, Saint Sauveur and countless others offer comfortable and luxury accommodations, and/or restaurants, boutiques and variety stores in colorful Alpine alike village atmosphere.

 Saint Sauveur and Mont Tremblant are well known ski resorts that are main centers in the region with numerous slopes for downhill skiing and snowboarding.

-Just north from Saint Sauveur lies Morin Heights village were you could enjoy during the winter months more than 170 km of cross-country trails.
+Just north from Saint Sauveur lies Morin Heights village were during the winter months one can explore more than 170 km of cross-country trails.